 All full-time employees except casuals are entitled to 10 days of paid personal leave each year, including sick leave.
 Part-time employees receive this entitlement on a pro rata basis.
 If you need to take more time off, you may be able to take unpaid leave or make another arrangement with your employer.

 Being discriminated against at work because you have cancer is against the law.
-Examples of discrimination include being prevented from taking leave that you are entitled to and being sacked for a reason related to your cancer diagnosis.
+Examples of discrimination include being denied a promotion, demoting you to a lower paid position, dismissing you or refusing to hire you for a reason related to your cancer diagnosis.

 If you think you’re being discriminated against, you can lodge a complaint with the Australian Human Rights Commission or the anti-discrimination, equal opportunity or human rights agency in your state or territory (see below).